Mershops Town Center at Aurora: 2000s and 2010s

+2020s

+In August 2021, the former Sears became a Fieldhouse USA.

+In April 2025, it was announced that the malls owner, Washington Prime Group (WPG), which had owned Town Center at Aurora since 2014, announced that it will be selling off the rest of its portfolio, which included Town Center at Aurora.

+In January 2026, Mershops quietly purchased the Town Center at Aurora for an unknown price from Washington Prime Group (WPG).
+Because of this acquisition, Town Center at Aurora was rebranded as Mershops Town Center at Aurora in line with other Mershops centers.

+Interior of Mershops Town Center at Aurora in the center court.

+Interior of Mershops Town Center at Aurora in the center court.

 2012 shooting

-Memorial near Aurora Town Center for the shooting at the Century Movie Theatre.
+Memorial near Mershops Town Center at Aurora for the shooting at the Century Movie Theatre.

 On July 20, 2012, a mass shooting occurred at the Century 16 at Town Center at Aurora, during a midnight screening of the film The Dark Knight Rises.
 A gunman, dressed in tactical clothing, set off tear gas grenades and shot into the audience with multiple firearms, killing 12 people and injuring 70 others.
 The gunman, James Holmes, was arrested outside the cinema minutes later.
 On August 24, 2015, he was sentenced to life in prison without the possibility of parole.

 Community

 Due in part to the Town Center's suburban environment and demographic, the Aurora Public Schools (APS) system and Aurora's PTO are heavily involved in the mall's events and activities.

 The mall sponsors a "Cash for Class" program, which awards schools within the district based on a points system.
 Schools can get points for submitting report cards, attendance records, and even mall purchases.
 All rewards are provided directly to the schools.
 In 2011, Town Center at Aurora awarded a total of $13,000 to nine schools.

 In 2009, APS announced a new computer system in a joint venture with the mall.
 Several kiosks were installed throughout the mall.
 The system allows parents to view grades, assignments, and other resources regarding their child's education, as well as to browse the mall's various shopping events.